erikj/presentations/risk-mgmt-devops/slides/intro.md

 # Or: Don't Write Manifestos!

-## CDS Senior-Staff Stategery Meeting Symposium Forum Seminar
+## CDS Senior-Staff Strategery Meeting Symposium Forum Seminar

 !NOTE
 Don't write manifestos, or you'll end up like me, giving a presentation to the CDS Senior-Staff Stategery Meeting...